 Skip to main content

-The StringTokens service lets you tokenize and store any sensitive string—card numbers, full card details as JSON, addresses, or any data up to 16,384 characters.
+Prerequisites: API key configured.
+The StringTokens service lets you tokenize and store any sensitive string: card numbers, full card details as JSON, addresses, or any data up to 16,384 characters.
 The token can then be used in place of the raw data in subsequent API calls.

 PCI Compliance: If you store card details and later retrieve them, your system is exposed to raw card data and is in scope for PCI compliance.
 Consider using tokens only for storage and referencing them in payment requests without retrieval.